-Refer to Note 17 'Borrowings'
+Refer to Note 19 'Borrowings'

-During the year the Group issued additional convertible securities, with a face value of \$15m and entered into a vendor loan for an amount of \$7.7m.
+The Group has \$50,886,205 of current borrowings at 30 June 2018 issued convertible securities, with a face value of \$37,532,802 and entered into a secured loan and vendor loan for an amount of \$5m and \$7.7m respectively.
 The convertible notes are convertible into ordinary shares at any time at the option of the holder or repayable in cash on maturity dates.
-The vendor loan was approved after balance date and is repayable if certain conditions are met from a capital raise.
+The secured loan and vendor loan are repayable if and when certain conditions are met.